jalexandre0/saci-temperature-controller/README.md

 # SACI Temperature Controller

-SACI (Seu Amigo Cervejeiro Inteligente or Your Smart Brew Buddy in a quick translation) is a NODEMCUv2 (ESP8266 12-E) temperature controller for homebrewing and beer fermentation.
+SACI (Seu Amigo Cervejeiro Inteligente or Your Smart Brew Buddy in a quick translation) is a NODEMCU 1.0 (ESP8266 12-E) temperature controller for homebrewing and beer fermentation.

 SACI was built using inexpensive parts available in any eletronic store (see the BoM and schematics bellow)